DominikStefancik/UTweet/README.md

-# Uchat
+# UTweet

-A social media app which is similar to Twitter/X fully developed in Rust
+A social media app similar to Twitter/X where users can send short posts and others can react to them, fully developed in Rust.